HelioML/HelioML/_chapters/01/1/example_fitting_time_series.md

 ```

+## Fitting the data

 Now that we've identified which gamma results in the best fit, we can actually run that fit on the data and include uncertainties as well.
-Unfortunately, validation curve doesn't let us pass uncertainties in yet, but there is an active issue on the GitHub repository to do so.
+Unfortunately, validation curve doesn't let us pass uncertainties in yet, but there is [an active issue on the GitHub repository to do so](https://github.com/scikit-learn/scikit-learn/issues/10252).
 The API expects us to provide sample weight instead of uncertainty, so we just do an inverse.
 Then we run the SVR fit with our best gamma.
 Finally, we _predict_.
 This is the common parlance in machine learning but in this context what we're really getting back is the y values of the fit.